astronomer/docs/astro/alerts.md

   ```

-2. Deploy the DAG to any Deployment in the same Workspace as the alert will be triggered it.
-The DAG to alert on, and the DAG to be triggered by the alert, can be deployed in different Deployments, but must be deployed within the same Workspace.
+2. Deploy the DAG to any Deployment in the Workspace where you want to create the alert.
+The DAG that triggers the alert and the DAG that the alert runs can be in different Deployments, but they must be deployed in the same Workspace.
-3. Create a [Deployment API token](deployment-api-tokens.md) for the Deployment where you deployed the DAG that will be triggered.
+3. Create a [Deployment API token](deployment-api-tokens.md) for the Deployment where you deployed the DAG that the alert will run.
 Copy the token to use in the next step.

 </TabItem>
 </Tabs>